sovrynn/ecdo/6-LITERATURE/landscheidt-theodor/README.md

 # Theodor Landscheidt

 Author of "Sun Earth Man".
-Hard copy in this folder.

 There is [a website about him](https://landscheidt.info) which seems to have a lot of material.
+Archive of his work also [here](http://landscheidt.wordpress.com/).

+Hard copies of his work in their respective folders.

 ## Learning about gas giant grand cycle